TheNathannator/PlasticBand/Docs/Instruments/4-Lane Drums/General Notes.md

 bool cymbal = ...

 // Yellow and blue cymbals send d-pad up and down respectively, at least on Xbox 360 kits
-// (I sure hope they do on PS3 and Wii as well, otherwise this whole thing falls apart lol)
-// The kit only sends either d-pad up or down, not both at the same time (even when hitting both Yc+Bc)
+// The kit only sends either d-pad up or down, not both at the same time (even when hitting both Yc+Bc) bool dpadUp = ... bool dpadDown = ...
-// There also appears to be a hardware bug with the cymbals where the color flag is sometimes cleared before the d-pad is
-// (hope this isn't too different between other platforms either...) bool dpadUp = ... bool dpadDown = ...